-Biologically, both hemp and cannabis belong to the same species, called Cannabis Sativa.
+Biologically, both hemp and cannabis belong to the same species, Cannabis Sativa.

-It means that official separation between these two varieties only depend on THC limits set by each country.
+It means that official separation between these two varieties only depends on THC limits set by each country.

-USA or Switzerland, meanwhile, declare 0,3% THC as the boundary.
+In the USA and Switzerland, meanwhile, 0.3% THC has been declared the boundary.

-Historically, hemp has been already grown for over 50.000 years as a great source of fiber.
-Paleolithic and Neolithic people in China, Japan, Europe would use it for textiles, paper, biofuel, food, animal feed.
+Historically, hemp has been grown for over 50,000 years as a great source of fibre.
+Palaeolithic and Neolithic people in China, Japan, and Europe would use it for textiles, paper, biofuel, food, and animal feed.

-Actually, even USA president George Washington has been growing hemp.
-In his diary he mentioned about growing 27 bushels of hemp for rope and fabric in 1765.
+Even the US president George Washington grew hemp.
+In his diary, he mentioned growing 27 bushels of hemp for rope and fabric in 1765.

 Despite its usefulness, hemp has always been wrongly associated with its troubling relative cannabis.

-In 1937 Marijuana Tax Act prohibited any Cannabis Sativa varieties in USA, destroying whole industry.
-Hemp was included into the Act despite being non-psychoactive, which was highly protested in the public.
+In 1937, the Marijuana Tax Act prohibited any Cannabis Sativa varieties in the US, destroying the whole industry.
+Hemp was included in the Act despite it being non-psychoactive, which was highly protested by the public.

-Interestingly enough, USA government still employed hemp in World War II to produce soldier uniforms and ropes, pausing the Marijuana Tax Act and encouraging local farmers to grow hemp despite the past prohibition.
+Interestingly enough, the US government still employed hemp in World War II to produce soldier uniforms and ropes, pausing the Marijuana Tax Act and encouraging local farmers to grow hemp despite the past prohibition.
 The campaign was called “Hemp for Victory”.

-Speaking of international policy, United Nations released Narcotic Drugs Convention in 1961, declaring cannabis as controlled substance, but letting every country decide regarding industrial use of hemp.
+Speaking of international policy, the United Nations released the Narcotic Drugs Convention in 1961, declaring cannabis as a controlled substance, but letting every country decide for itself regarding the industrial use of hemp.

-In modern times, most of the countries allow cultivation of hemp, as long as it contains less than 0,2% or 0,3% THC.
+In modern times, most countries allow cultivation of hemp as long as it contains less than 0.2% or 0.3% THC.

-In the result, hemp products popularity is now coming back to the old glory days — textiles, construction elements, hemp seed oil, protein, tea and many other products are back to market and growing.
+As a result, the popularity of hemp products is now returning to the old glory days — textiles, construction elements, hemp seed oil, protein, tea, and many other products are back to market and growing.
 However, the new hemp food supplements niche, especially CBD, is by far the most intriguing.

 H Drop is strictly selling products made from hemp only.